Chirp: Exponential

 In an exponential chirp, the frequency of the signal varies exponentially as a function of time:

 where $f_0$ is the starting frequency (at $t = 0$), and $k$ is the rate of exponential change in frequency.

+Where $f_1$ is the ending frequency of the chirp (at $t = T$).

 Unlike the linear chirp, which has a constant chirpyness, an exponential chirp has an exponentially increasing frequency rate.

 The corresponding time-domain function for the phase of an exponential chirp is the integral of the frequency:

 where $\phi_0$ is the initial phase (at $t = 0$).

 The corresponding time-domain function for a sinusoidal exponential chirp is the sine of the phase in radians:

 As was the case for the Linear Chirp, the instantaneous frequency of the Exponential Chirp consists of the fundamental frequency $f(t) = f_0 k^\frac{t}{T}$ accompanied by additional harmonics.

 Hyperbolic

 Hyperbolic chirps are used in radar applications, as they show maximum matched filter response after being distorted by the Doppler effect.

 In a hyperbolic chirp, the frequency of the signal varies hyperbolically as a function of time:

-The corresponding time-domain function for the phase of an hyperbolic chirp is the integral of the frequency:
+The corresponding time-domain function for the phase of a hyperbolic chirp is the integral of the frequency:

 where $\phi_0$ is the initial phase (at $t = 0$).

 The corresponding time-domain function for a sinusoidal hyperbolic chirp is the sine of the phase in radians: